singlebrook/jquery-lazy-images/README.md

 ## Acknowledgements

 Thanks to Mika Tuupola for creating [jquery.lazyload.js](http://www.appelsiini.net/projects/lazyload)!
 This gem bundles that library, and he's done most of the hard work for us.

+Thanks to Peter Goldstein (@petergoldstein) for adding Rails 4 compatibility and hooking us up to Travis CI!

 ## Contributors